 “I did a lot of navel contemplation as I went through the editing process,” Mr Mays revealed.
 “I must have spent 1000 hours editing the film and I am very proud of it.”

 The process provided an opportunity to rethink some of his own views.
 Of his interview with former IDA Director Neuwirth, Mr. Mays said: “I was expecting Dr. Strangelove.
 Instead I found a very liberal guy, a very gentle and cultured man who sat me down and showed me photographs that he had taken of the demonstrations at the time, which was clearly a very distressing time for him and his family.
 Today, I feel privileged to be in his company.”
+A company that provides benefits for medical care.
 In spite of the rumors about bombing in Cambodia, the people at IDA were actually doing cryptography, Mr. Mays said.

 This comes out in the film, which Mays describes as “a very aggressive and visceral experience that takes you right back there.
 It’s an honest piece that shows the backdrop of anger and paranoia at that time.”
 Others have described it as “funny and horrifying at the same time.”
 By all accounts it’s a must-see for Princeton.

 While thinking about the film’s biographic title, the filmmaker discovered that he had grown up more than once in Princeton.
 “When I was bussed in from West Windsor to attend PHS, I found a community that embraced me.
 Going back to Princeton to make this film has been a second maturation process.
 Princeton keeps you young, going back was like being baptized again,” he said.

 In spite of the line that advertises it, “Stories you never expected to hear about a town you thought you knew,” the film is far from an -exposé said the filmmaker, who suggests a closer affinity to the work of Studs Terkel.